PreibischLab/STIM/README.md

      -i '/Puck_180528_20.tar/BeadLocationsForR.csv,/Puck_180528_20.tar/MappedDGEForR.csv,Puck_180528_20' ... \
      [--normalize]
 ```
-If the n5 directory exists new datasets will be added (`name1`, `name2`), otherwise a new n5 will be created.
+If the n5 directory exists new datasets will be added (example above:`name`, `Puck_180528_20`), otherwise a new n5 will be created.
 Each input consists of a `locations.csv` file, a `reads.csv` file, and a user-defined `dataset name`.
 The csv files can optionally be inside (zip/tar/tar.gz) files.
 It is tested on the slide-seq data linked above, which can be used as a blueprint for how to save one's own data for import.

 Optionally, the datasets can be directly log-normalized before resaving (recommended).
 The locations file should contain a header for `barcode (id), xcoord and ycoord`, followed by the entries:
 ```